nitrain/nitrain/README.md

 # High-Level Training, Data Augmentation, and Utilities for Pytorch

+NOTE: If you have any

 This package provides a few things:
 - A high-level module for Keras-like training with callbacks, constraints, and regularizers.
 - Comprehensive data augmentation, transforms, sampling, and loading
 - Utility tensor and variable functions so you don't need numpy as often

+<b>Have any feature requests?</b> Submit an issue!
+I'll make it happen.
+Specifically,
+any data augmentation, data loading, or sampling functions.
 <b>Want to contribute?</b> Check the [issues page](https://github.com/ncullen93/torchsample/issues)
  for those tagged with [contributions welcome].